Battle of Kolubara: Serbian counterattack

 On 13 December, von Frank informed Potiorek that he considered it impossible for Austro-Hungarian forces to remain in Belgrade for much longer.
-As a result, Potiorek ordered the Austro-Hungarian forces in the city to withdraw.
-The Austro-Hungarians left Belgrade on 14 and 15 December and retreated to Austria-Hungary under the cover of their river monitors on the Sava and the Danube.
-The Serbian Army re-entered Belgrade on 15 December and had full control of the city by the end of the following day.
+As a result, Potiorek ordered the ones in the city to withdraw.
+The Austro-Hungarians left Belgrade on 14 and 15 December and retreated to Austria-Hungary, covered by their river monitors on the Sava and the Danube.
+The Serbian army re-entered Belgrade on 15 December and had total control of the city by the end of the following day.